dojo/docs/dijit/Dialog.rst

   * In IE 8 with JAWS 10 and JAWS 11 the dialog information and title is not spoken.
 This is due to the fact that IE 8 does not support the ARIA labelledby property that is used to assign the title to the dialog.
-* When loading Dialog content with the href property, there can be issues with scrolling in IE7: If the loaded content contains dijit.layout elements and the Dialog content is larger than the size of the dialog, the layout dijits do not scroll properly in IE7.
+* When loading Dialog content with the href property, there can be issues with scrolling in IE7: If the loaded content contains dijit/layout elements and the Dialog content is larger than the size of the dialog, the layout dijits do not scroll properly in IE7.
 The workaround for this issue is to set the 'position:relative' style to the dialog.containerNode:
 * Dialogs with an iframe as the contents will cause a focus trap and are not supported.
 This because the dialog code